-No changes from the Ten-Year Plan are planned to how the Council will fund its operating and capital expenditure requirements.
+There are no changes from the Ten-Year Plan, on how Council funds its operating and capital expenditure requirements.
 The chart below shows how the Council will fund the services and projects it will deliver to the community.

 Borrowing limits